HistoriaOffical/docs/governance/create.rst

 Trouble Shooting
 ----------------------------------------------

-1. Historia Network main web application (https://historia.network) archive page does not import page.
+1. Historia Network main web application (https://historia.network) archive page does not import page

    - Regenerate your API Key (https://historia.network/apikeys)
    - Save regenerated API Key in the Historia Network Browser Extension
    - Verify that you are using the "Send Page to Historia Network (Live)" option.
-2. HLWA archive page does not import page.
+2. HLWA archive page does not import page

    - Restart Browser
    - Restart the HLWA app on your local machine
    - Verify that you are using the "Send Page to Historia Network (Local)" option.